 States should expand laws on durable powers of attorney to:

-- encourage third parties to accept them.
-Third parties should not be subject to liability, except for their own wrongdoing.
+- require third parties to accept them, consistent with the Uniform Power of Attorney Act.
+Third parties should not be subject to liability except for their own wrongdoing.
 These protections and remedies should be at least as stringent as those in the updated Uniform Power of Attorney Act.

 States should codify, simplify, and clarify trust laws.
 They should model them on the Uniform Trust Code.